-CHARGE CARD PROGRAM REQUIREMENTS RESULTS E Charge card managers must review their agency's refund agreement in accordance with the requirements of the Charge Card Act and Appendix B. Yes F Charge card managers should conduct internal charge card program reviews on a regular basis to ensure internal control mechanisms are adequate in accordance with the requirements of Appendix B. Yes G Charge card managers should perform periodic reviews of the number of charge card accounts in use for appropriateness of number as well as evaluating the span of control for approving officials in accordance with the requirements of the Act and Appendix B. Yes Н Agencies must periodically evaluate the effectiveness of the controls put in place to mitigate the risks of payment delinquencies and charge card misuse in accordance with the requirements of Appendix B. Yes Ι Promptly resolve implementation of corrective action plans in accordance with the requirements of OMB Circular No. A-50.
-N/A J Appropriate training is provided to each charge card holder and Approving Official Yes Qualitative Risk Assessment Low (1)
+CHARGE CARD PROGRAM REQUIREMENTS RESULTS С Maintain Charge Card Management Plan, due annually in accordance with the requirements of Appendix B Yes D Maintain written policies and procedures for the appropriate use of charge cards in accordance with the requirements of the Act and Appendix B. Yes E Purchase card managers must review their agency's refund agreement in accordance with the requirements of the Act and Appendix B. Yes F Purchase card managers should conduct internal purchase card program reviews on a regular basis to ensure internal control mechanisms are adequate in accordance with the requirements of Appendix B. Yes G Purchase card managers should perform periodic reviews of the number of charge card accounts in use for appropriateness of number as well as evaluating the span of control for approving officials in accordance with the requirements of the Act and Appendix B. Yes Н Agencies must periodically evaluate the effectiveness of the controls put in place to mitigate the risks of payment delinquencies and charge card misuse in accordance with the requirements of Appendix B. Yes ı Promptly resolve implementation of corrective action plans in accordance with the requirements of the Act.
+Yes J Appropriate training is provided to each charge card holder and Approving Official in accordance with Appendix Yes Qualitative Risk Assessment Low